bullno1/buxn/doc/chess.md

 1. Be a literal constant (e.g: `#1337`)
 2. Be a literal label (e.g: `=write-addr`)
-3. Be annotated with address semantic
+3. Be annotated with address semantics
 4. Be an offset of one of the above

 The last condition is a special notation used in signature: `[name]`.